jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 #import "../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

+// Word rep ins. done

 // Title was tested and is inshallah fine
 == Assessment of Filling Agent Impact in 3D<chap_3_2>
 The fundamental concept of critical loads was established in @chap_3_0, followed by an analysis of the relationship between curvature and filling agent impact on structural properties in @chap_3_1.
 Building upon these foundations, this section presents a methodology for assessing the curvature of a #gls("swith", long:true) and its implications for experimental validation tests.
-While the theoretical basis for curvature calculation provides essential insights, determining whether hydrogen can be substituted with an alternative filling agent for experimental structural validation testing requires additional considerations.
+While the theoretical basis for curvature calculation provides essential insights, determining whether hydrogen can be substituted with an alternative filling agent for experimental structural validation testing warrants additional considerations.
 This section introduces the concept of critical curvature and develops a systematic approach for its practical application.
 Through a study of a #gls("fem") model, it is demonstrated that direct comparison between calculated and critical curvature values yields significant challenges in real-world applications, especially for complex three-dimensional structures.
-The presented methodology distinguishes itself through its broad applicability, as it requires only displacement field data as input.
+The proposed methodology distinguishes itself through its broad applicability, as it requires only displacement field data as input.
 This strategy enables curvature assessment from various sources, including experimental measurements, beam models, or numerical simulations, thereby extending its utility beyond specific analysis methods.
-However, the complexity of three-dimensional structures necessitates careful interpretation of results, particularly in regions with abrupt stiffness changes or geometric discontinuities.
+However, the complexity of three-dimensional structures necessitates careful interpretation of the results, particularly in regions with abrupt stiffness changes or geometric discontinuities.
 These practical obstacles and their implications for experimental testing are studied, providing essential guidance for future structural validation efforts.

 Due to resource constraints, cost-intensive experimental investigations cannot be conducted within this work.
 Therefore, an alternative method was developed to make qualitative assessments for initial findings regarding experimental static structural validation tests.
-The foundation for this approach is derived from an examination of results presented in @Liu2019. @fig_33 demonstrates that bending moment curves exhibit similar curvature values within a specific range, independent of fill medium and pressure.
+The foundation for this approach is derived from an examination of the results presented in @Liu2019. @fig_33 demonstrates that bending moment curves exhibit similar curvature values within a specific range, independent of fill medium and pressure.
 This observation enables the definition of a critical curvature value, below which the bending moment remains independent of both filling agent and pressure, as illustrated in @fig_34.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/0_Critical_Curv.png",